prisma/prisma1/content/04-Reference/01-Basics/02-CLI.md

 ---
 alias: zboghez5go
-description: The Graphcool CLI is the main tool to manage a Graphcool project.
+description: An overview and explanation of all the commands of the Graphcool CLI.
+Learn about different options, workflows and example.
 ---

 # Graphcool CLI

 ## Overview

 The Graphcool is the main tool to manage your Graphcool projects.

+Generally, the shape and contents of a Graphcool project are determined by a [project definition](!alias-opheidaix3#project-configuration-yaml) written in YAML.

+The CLI offers tools to modify the local version of your project definition and file structure as well as syncing these changes with remote projects in your Graphcool account.

 ## Commands